is now available! Read about the new features and fixes from September.

 Code formatting

-The C/C++ extension for Visual Studio Code supports source code formatting using clang-format which is included with the extension.
+The C/C++ extension for Visual Studio Code supports source code formatting using clang-format and vc_format.
+Both of these formatting options are included in the extension, with clang-format being the default.

 You can format an entire file with Format Document (⇧⌥F (Windows Shift+Alt+F, Linux Ctrl+Shift+I)) or just the current selection with Format Selection (⌘K ⌘F (Windows, Linux Ctrl+K Ctrl+F)) in right-click context menu.
-You can also configure auto-formatting with the following settings:
+You can also trigger formatting based on user gestures such as typing, saving, and pasting with the following settings:

 • editor.formatOnSave - to format when you save your file.